 Some of my fondest memories from childhood involve video games.
 Not just playing them.
 I can remember taking turns with my sister to type in programs published in Computer and Video Games magazine into our Vic-20.

-Now looking back, more than 30 years later, it seems inevitable that I would find a career in games development.
+Now looking back it seems inevitable that I would find a career in games development.

-However, it took a few twists and turns before I arrived in games: working in theatre, illustration and multimedia before I got my first job as an animator in games.
+However, it took a few twists and turns before I arrived in games: working in theatre, illustration and multimedia before I got my first job as an animator for Fube Industries.

-Since then I haven’t looked back, hugely enjoying the process of games creation; specifically art production.
-All through my career my fascination with the swiftly-evolving technology has helped me to always keep one foot in the technical side of production, enabling me to be a conduit between the art and code teams on several projects.
+Since then I have hugely enjoyed the process of creating art for video games.
+All through my career a fascination with swiftly-evolving technology has helped me to be a conduit between the art and code teams on several projects.

 Over the years I have also embraced the challenge of helping to build art teams and lead them through some tough, but rewarding production cycles resulting in many published titles.

-I have also had the opportunity to pass on my development experience through teaching at university and at college level; rewarding on so many levels.
+I have also had the opportunity to pass on my development experience through teaching, escaping briefly from the games industry for two periods.